Disease Guide ·Progressive Retinal Atrophy ·2026

 Symptoms - What to Watch For

-Night blindness is usually the first sign — your cat becomes hesitant in dim light, bumps into objects, or is reluctant to jump in poorly lit rooms.
-Pupils become progressively more dilated and may appear to glow more in photos.
-Increased eye shine (tapetum reflection).
-Reluctance to navigate unfamiliar environments.
-Eventually, complete blindness in both eyes.
-Vision loss is gradual — some cats compensate so well owners don't notice for months.
-Night blindness is the earliest sign
+Night blindness comes first - hesitation in dim light, bumping into objects, reluctance to jump in dark rooms.
+Pupils become progressively dilated with increased eye shine in photos.
+Eventually complete blindness in both eyes.
+Some cats compensate well; owners don't notice for months.
+Earliest sign: night blindness

 Diagnosis - $200-$500

-Veterinary ophthalmologist exam with direct and indirect ophthalmoscopy reveals retinal changes — thinning, blood vessel attenuation, and increased reflectivity.
-Electroretinography (ERG) can detect PRA before clinical signs appear by measuring retinal cell response to light.
-DNA testing ($100-$200) identifies carrier status and confirms the specific mutation.
-Both eyes are always affected.
-Average $200-$500
+Ophthalmologist exam reveals retinal thinning, blood vessel attenuation, and increased reflectivity.
+Electroretinography (ERG) detects PRA before symptoms by measuring retinal cell response.
+DNA testing ($100-$200) confirms the mutation.
+Both eyes always affected.
+Average: $200-$500

 Treatment - None Available